zbahna/datasci_group25_final_project/README.md

   - `dplyr`
   - `ggplot2`
   - `babynames`
+  - `tibble`

 ---

 ## How to Run Code

-First, run the Cleaner file in order to clean up the data.
-Otherwise, there's too much data for shiny.io to process (it still works in RStudio regardless, but it won't work on shiny.io unless you run this step).
+First, run the Data_Cleaning file in order to clean up the data.
+Otherwise, there's too much data in our dataset for shiny.io to process (it still works in RStudio regardless, but it won't work on shiny.io unless you run this step).

-Next, run the main source code as normal and interact with the app as designed.
+Next, run Main_Code (main source code) as normal and interact with the app as designed.